-The Hair Appointment Global Exhibition
+The Hair Appointment EXPERIENCE

 The Hair Appointment (London, UK)

 In collaboration with local Afro-hub, Peckham Palms, Sunday School curated a hair salon activation for The Hair Appointment.
 On August 17th, we welcomed guests from all over London to enjoy a night of visual art, hair experiences, dance, and networking.
 The exhibit featured artists such as Favour J, Kione Grandison, Jade Adeyemi, and Verse Writer.
+The exhibit allowed us to connect with our audience in London, highlight local talent, and also curate a unique hair salon experience.

 The activation was developed by Josef Adamu, Habibat Julmat, Tahirah Jarrett, Tolu Oye, Helena Koudou, and Favour J.